Orbital and Ocular Adnexal Sarcoidosis

 Establishing the diagnosis

-The classic ocular involvement of systemic sarcoidosis with uveitis and retinal vasculitis most commonly does not occur in the same patient who develops orbital and adnexal disease.
-In a multicenter study of 26 patients with orbital and adnexal sarcoidosis, 6 had anterior uveitis at diagnosis, prior to diagnosis, or on follow-up (Prabhakaran 2007).
+In a multicenter study of 26 patients with orbital and adnexal sarcoidosis, only 6 had anterior uveitis at diagnosis, prior to diagnosis, or on follow-up (Prabhakaran 2007).

 Eiology

-• There is no evidence that it is an infectious disease.
+- There is no evidence that sarcoidosis is an infectious disease.

 The antigens in partly degraded mycobacteria and propionibacteria have “trigger patterns” that bind to trigger pattern receptors: Toll-like receptors 2 and 9, C-type lectins, and NOD-like receptors.